Synthetixio/SIPs/SIPS/sip-56.md

 <!--The motivation is critical for SIPs that want to change Synthetix.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.-->

-With a universal exchange fee rate the protocol is limited in it's ability to price markets fairly or apply incentive mechanisms.
+With a universal exchange fee rate the protocol is limited in its ability to price markets fairly or apply incentive mechanisms.
 To deter front runners setting a high exchange rate was used to reduce profiitability affecting all Synth markets and discouraging good actors from trading.

 Unique pricing per synth would allow potential outcomes such as;